-Students on the programme can work towards one of three postgraduate qualifications from the University of Oxford: the Postgraduate Certificate, the Postgraduate Diploma, and the MSc in Software and Systems Security.
+Students on the Programme usually work towards an MSc in Software and Systems Security from the University of Oxford.
 They can choose also to take one or more of the courses as part of an informal programme of study, or as part of Oxford's MSc in Software Engineering.